STUDY

 About

-In Study 7/0 we explore the positioning errors of a static GPS receiver through a series of generative procedures.
-The project is motivated by the idea of cognitive mapping as a configuration of individual, non-linear and discontinuous spatiotemporal experiences, and their outcomes.
-We use technical flaws as a conceptual source material for further creative processing and expression.
-We also investigate the effective approaches to emergence in generative art, where a simple initial setup of a complex system can produce surprising phenomena.
-For this initial iteration of the project we created an animation based on the 2D waypoint data (longitude and latitude) and the timestamps recorded in the GPS Track Log path.
+In Study 7/0, we explore the positioning errors of a static GPS receiver through several generative procedures.
+For this initial project iteration, we created an animation based on the 2D waypoint data (longitude and latitude) and the timestamps recorded in the GPS Track Log path of a static GPS receiver.

-We consistently applied the Track Log dataset as a generator for the sound, following the metaphor of movement in real space to exploit the acoustic phenomena that result from it, such as Doppler effect and air absorption effect.
+To contextualize the visuals, we display all numerical values from the Track Log dataset.
+We consistently used the Track Log dataset as a generator for the sound, following the metaphor of movement in real space to exploit the acoustic phenomena that result from it, such as the Doppler effect and air absorption effect.

 Project summary | Detailed description